LASER-UMASS/basic-stats/README.md

 4. The compiled Basic Statistics class files will be in the `bin` directory.

-5. Run `ant test` to run all Basic Statistics unit tests.
+5. Run `ant -lib lib/ test` to run all Basic Statistics unit tests.

 6. Whenever you want to clean up the project, run `ant clean`